blacklightpy/vaultofknowledge/Random - Studying Aachaarya Prashanth's Lecture on Geetha.md

 - Because only then can you prove that you are the doer.
 - For the ego, this is matter of life and death.
 - Because if you can't prove that you are the doer, then you do not exist.
+- If you prove that you are not the doer, the ego doesn't just become still, it disappears.
+- So I have to somehow prove it.
+- If you show the remote, that's not enough, because the person will ask you to prove it.
+- So for the ego, the future is always important.
+Because only when you prove that you are the doer will you be satisfied.
+- Now this is why we are all control freaks.
+- To us, if we cannot control the outcome, then we do not even exist.
+- That's why mankind needs to know of a heaven and a hell.

+My comment: That's insightful.
+One's existence is rooted in their desire to know what they will be post-eternity.

+- So the ego is simply something that lays claim over all actions.
+- If someone sees a 500 Rs. note lying on the ground, they pick it up and ask whose it is, and hope no one hears it, and takes it as their own.
+- The ego thinks, it belongs to someone, but no one has claimed it, so it belongs to me.

+My comment: This is actually a different case, of lying.

+- Now when you wake up in the morning, no one claims that they woke you up.
+- So the ego decides, I woke up.
+- How absurd is this claim.

+My comment: Haha, that's a meaningful one.

+- Most of us won't even decide to go to sleep.
+- He says he'll have proof in 15 minutes, as half of his audience will go to sleep soon.
 -